jgautier75/orm-usm/README.md

 Please refer to Docker > Database setup to build image.

-In minikube/orm-usm-bd-init/values.yaml, ensure parameters are the right ones.
+In kube/orm-usm-bd-init/values.yaml, ensure parameters are the right ones.

 Note: db-migration scripts are idempotent, so if database and/or accounts already exist, they arenot re-created.

-When image db-migration:x.y.z is ready, run the folling helm command in minikube directory:
+When image db-migration:x.y.z is ready, run the folling helm command in kube directory:
 ```sh
 helm template orm-usm-bd-init orm-usm-bd-init | kubectl apply -f -
 ```